Fantasy (film): Production

 The project developed in 2022 at the 44th Cannes’ Résidence du Festival, held from 1 March to 15 July 2022, had production commitment from Ljubljana, Slovenia-based production company, December and co-production by North Macedonia-based Krug Film.

-The film shot for 29–days in Kruševo (North Macedonia), Trieste and Ljubljana was wrapped up on 9 December 2023.
+The film was shot for 29 days in Kruševo (North Macedonia), Trieste and Ljubljana, and wrapped on 9 December 2023.

 Release

 Fantasy had its world premiere in the 'Filmmakers of the Present Competition' section of the 78th Locarno Film Festival on 8 August 2025, vying for the Golden Leopard – Filmmakers of the Present.
 It also competed for Heart of Sarajevo award in the Competition Programme - Feature Film at the 31st Sarajevo Film Festival on 17 August 2025.

 On 2 October 2025, it was presented in Panorama section of 2025 Vancouver International Film Festival.
 It also competed in New Directors Competition at the São Paulo International Film Festival and had screening on 19 October 2025.
-It will compete in Meet the Neighbors Competition section at the Thessaloniki International Film Festival in November 2025.
+It competed in Meet the Neighbors Competition section at the Thessaloniki International Film Festival in November 2025.
+In January 2026, it was presented in the Wild Roses section of the Trieste Film Festival, the section dedicated to the women directors of Central and Eastern Europe.
+It also ran in the Focus section at the Solothurn Film Festival on 27 January 2026.
+It was screened at the South East European Film Festival in LA on 4 May 2026.
+The film was also screened in the Regional Programme on 12 July 2026 at the Pula Film Festival.

 Reception

 Marko Stojiljković reviewing the film for Cineuropa at Locarno Film Festival gave it positive review.
-Stojiljković praised Kukla’s direction, screenwriting, Lazar Bogdanović's "subtle camerawork", Lukas Miheljak’s "rhythmic editing", Relja Čupić’s "moody electronic score" and Julij Zornik’s "perfectly calibrated sound design".
+Stojiljković praised Kukla's direction, screenwriting, Lazar Bogdanović's "subtle camerawork", Lukas Miheljak's "rhythmic editing", Relja Čupić's "moody electronic score" and Julij Zornik's "perfectly calibrated sound design".
 Stojiljković commended Kukla for getting convincing performances from non-professional actors and building on her 2020 short film Sisters, and successfully expanding her vision into a distinctive feature.
 Stojiljković found Fantasy, a visually and sonically immersive film.